 - The staff will establish relationships quickly with your child and draw up a one page profile and support plan.

-- When your child moves year group/teacher, several visits can be arranged to familiarise your child with their new year group.
-Meetings with your child’s new teacher can be arranged.
+- When your child moves year group/teacher visits are arranged to familiarise your child with their new year group.
+Meetings with your child’s new teacher can be arranged if appropriate.

 - When your child leaves us to move onto secondary school we will hold a child centred review to discuss your options for secondary schools/change in setting.
 Once a decision has been made, school will ensure that visits are set up to ensure a smooth transition to secondary school.
 These visits will involve visiting at different times of the day and meeting new staff.

-- Once your child has left St. Luke’s we will continue to offer support to your child’s new school and visit them in their new setting to ensure that they are happy and settled.
+- Once your child has left St. Luke’s are willing continue to offer support to your child’s new school and visit them in their new setting to ensure that they are happy and settled.
 Should any difficulties arise we will support your child and new school as best we can.